-Other than as disclosed below, we did not have any contractual obligations relating to long-term debt obligations, capital (finance) lease obligations, operating lease obligations, purchase obligations or other long-term liabilities reflected on our Condensed Consolidated Interim Statements of Financial Position as at September 30, 2024:
+Other than as disclosed below, we did not have any contractual obligations relating to long-term debt obligations, capital (finance) lease obligations, operating lease obligations, purchase obligations or other long-term liabilities reflected on our Statement of Financial Position as of December 31, 2024:

 Anticipated Commitments Under 1 Year 1-3 Years 4-5 Years Total

 \$ \$ \$ \$

-Patent licensing costs, minimum annual royalties per license agreements 67,495 134,990 134,990 337,475
+Patent licensing costs, minimum annual royalties per license agreements - 185,068 185,069 370,137

-Purchase obligations 1,962,827 - - 1,962,827
+Purchase obligations 2,061,003 - - 2,061,003

-Lease Payments 95,790 33,226 - 129,016
+Lease Payments 97,235 8,369 - 105,604

 In addition, in June 2023, the Company was awarded a grant of up to US\$3.18 million (C\$4.22 million) to support the Company's Phase 1b/2a clinical trial in individuals with SCI.
-In connection with the grant, the Company agreed to pay a percentage of the Company's net annual sales revenue of NVG-291, or any derivative approved in SCI, through the provision of an unrestricted donation to the granting entity in the amount of up to the total funds received through the agreement.
+In connection with the grant, the Company has agreed to pay a percentage of the Company's net annual sales revenue of NVG-291, or any derivative approved in SCI through the provision of an unrestricted donation to the granting entity in the amount of up to the total funds received through the agreement.
 Any donation that may become due under the agreement is dependent on, among other factors, the successful development and sale of a new drug, the outcome and timing of which is uncertain.
-As at September 30, 2024, we had achieved three of the five milestones in the grant and received US\$1.92 million (C\$2.61 million).
+As of December 31, 2024, we had achieved three of the five milestones in the grant and received US\$1.92 million (C\$2.61 million).
 The grant funding received was recorded as a reduction of the related clinical and regulatory expenses, included in research and development expenses, in the period the milestone was received.